At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 14

+Biden and Sanders will each secure at least 3 delegates in North Dakota.

 Like Idaho, North Dakota strongly backed Sanders in 2016.
-Unlike Idaho, the state has chosen to stick with caucuses in 2020, a system seen as an advantage for Sanders and his intensely loyal followers.
-There was no public polling of North Dakota.
+Unlike Idaho, the state chose to stick with caucuses in 2020, a system seen as an advantage for Sanders and his intensely loyal followers.

 DEMOCRATS ABROAD